-The main cause of back muscles pain during pregnancy can be traced back to the hormones that loosen the pelvic ligaments.
-If your pelvis is not stable, it will have a direct impact on your bladder and bowel control.
+During pregnancy, the main cause of back muscles pain can be traced back to the hormones that loosen the pelvic ligaments.
+In addition, if your pelvis is not stable, it will directly impact your bladder and bowel control.

 The hormone relaxin helps loosen the pelvic ligaments to make room for the baby to grow and enable you to birth your child.
-The hormone relaxin can cause tighter contraction of pelvic floor muscles, leading to dull pain.
+However, the hormone relaxin can cause tighter contraction of pelvic floor muscles, leading to dull pain.

-During pregnancy, it’s important to understand what causes pelvic pain so you can take steps towards preventing it from affecting you again.
+During pregnancy, it’s essential to understand what causes pelvic pain so you can take steps towards preventing it from affecting you again.

 What Are the Treatments for Tailbone Pain During Pregnancy?